-A refreshing mix of fruits and vegetables in a sweet and salty dressing, this is a popular street snack in Malaysia.
+Rojak means mixed up in Malay, the national language of Malaysia, where this dish originated.
+A refreshing mix of fruits and vegetables in a sweet and salty dressing, it’s a popular street snack there.

 - 1⁄2 Tbsp. belacan (Malaysian dried shrimp paste)